libobs-rs/.github/profile/README.md

 ## 📦 Core Crates

 ### [`libobs`](https://crates.io/crates/libobs)
 Low-level Rust bindings to OBS Studio's libobs library.
-Provides direct access to OBS functionality while maintaining memory safety.
+Provides direct access to OBS functionality.
+Use only if you know what you are doing

 ### [`libobs-wrapper`](https://crates.io/crates/libobs-wrapper)
 High-level, idiomatic Rust wrapper around libobs.
 Offers safe abstractions for common OBS operations like scene management, source creation, and output handling.